Skip to content

 Explanation

-Electromagnetic waves are the intuition-first place where changing electric and magnetic fields stop looking like separate chapters.
-In one traveling wave, the electric field and magnetic field oscillate together at each location while the whole pattern moves through space.
-The local field directions stay perpendicular, and the propagation direction belongs to the pair rather than to one field alone.
+Electromagnetic waves are where changing electric and magnetic fields appear as one moving pattern rather than two separate topics.
+At each location, the electric and magnetic fields rise, cross zero, and reverse together while the whole pattern travels through space.
+The field directions stay perpendicular, and the propagation direction is set by the pair rather than by either field alone.

-This module keeps that story compact.
+This module keeps that picture compact.
 One shared stage shows the electric lane, the magnetic lane, a movable probe, and a local propagation triad.
-The same electric amplitude, wave speed, wavelength, and probe position drive the stage, both graphs, the overlays, the prediction prompts, the worked examples, and the quick test so the wave picture stays tied to one honest field pattern.
+The same electric amplitude, wave speed, wavelength, and probe position drive the stage, both graphs, the overlays, the worked examples, the prediction prompts, and the quick test, so every representation refers to the same traveling wave.

 Key ideas

-01At one location in this bounded model, the electric and magnetic fields are in phase.
-When the electric field crosses zero, the magnetic field crosses zero there too.
+01At one fixed location in this model, the electric and magnetic fields are in phase: when E crosses zero, B crosses zero there too.

-02Wave speed, wavelength, and frequency still obey the same traveling-wave relation as other waves: v = f lambda.
+02Wave speed, wavelength, and frequency are linked by the same traveling-wave relation as other waves: v = f \lambda.

-03For the same electric field pattern, a slower wave in this model has a larger magnetic amplitude because B = E / v.
+03For the same electric-wave pattern, a slower wave in this model has a larger magnetic amplitude because B = E / v.

 Frozen walkthrough